 One time she was interviewed by TIME magazine, which considers her "an expert."

 Besides text, she works mostly in video and installation and sometimes in painting and printmaking.
-She graduated from Harvard University with highest honors in literature and studio art.
+Something she hastily photoshopped as a joke wound up on the cover of the architecture magazine Bauwelt.